A Survey of UAV Communication Networks: Roles, Power Sources, and Security: UAV power sources and their effects on communication payload

 UAVs for communication related applications require efficient power sources to sustain flight operations and operate onboard communication payloads.
 The mainstream power source for UAVs is a Lithium Polymer (Li-Po) battery.
 Li-Po batteries are considered to be portable/lightweight and energy-dense in nature.
-Even though they present to be a reliable option, flight times using them are capped to a maximum duration of 90 minutes \cite{ref56}.
+Even though they are a reliable option, flight times using them are capped to a maximum duration of 90 minutes \cite{ref56}.
 Other lithium-based batteries such as Li-ion and LiFePO₄ are also used in UAVs.
 LiFePO₄ batteries offer a high energy density in contrast to Li-ion batteries.
-That provide thermal stability, longer battery life and better safety due to more stable crystal structure.
+They provide thermal stability, longer battery life, and better safety due to a more stable crystal structure.
 Recent developments in carbon-coated LiFePO₄ cathodes further improve conductivity and high-rate performance \cite{bat3}.
-Tethered UAVs have evolved to be an alternative to Li-Po batteries where a continuous power supply is ensured through specialized cables from ground sources like Generators, Grid powers (AC), Battery packs, Vehicle-mounted power packs.
-Hybrid tethered cables are also available which can be used as power source and data transmission cables like Optical Fiber that enable uninterrupted communication between UAV and ground infrastructure\cite{ref57,ref58}.
-Fuel cells are also capable of providing longer flight endurance, but are limited due to their low energy conversion efficiency and requirement of integration of a complex system of Hydrogen storage\cite{ref59}.
-Renewable energy sources such as solar power and internal combustion engines (ICEs) are also being explored as alternate UAV power sources.
+Tethered UAVs have evolved to be an alternative to Li-Po batteries, where a continuous power supply is ensured through specialized cables from ground sources like generators, grid power (AC), battery packs, and vehicle-mounted power packs.
+Hybrid tethered cables are also available, which can be used as a power source and data transmission cables like optical fiber that enable uninterrupted communication between UAV and ground infrastructure \cite{ref57,ref58}.
+Fuel cells are also capable of providing longer flight endurance, but are limited due to their low energy conversion efficiency and requirement of the integration of a complex system of hydrogen storage \cite{ref59}.
+Internal combustion engines (ICEs) and renewable energy sources such as solar power are also being explored as alternative UAV power sources.
 Renewable energy sources enable long-endurance operations, which are sustainable and environment friendly.
-Though ICEs can provide high energy density for large and long-range UAVs however, ICEs result in increasing noise and mechanical complexity of the entire system \cite{bat4}.
-A comparative study can be seen in table \ref{tab:10}.
-Overall, the choice of power source is always influenced by flight endurance, desired capacity to carry payload, and system complexity (autonomous operations, computational load etc).
+Although ICEs can provide high energy density for large and long-range UAVs, they increase the noise and mechanical complexity of the entire system \cite{bat4}.
+A comparative study can be seen in Table \ref{tab:10}.
+Overall, the choice of power source is always influenced by flight endurance, desired capacity to carry payload, and system complexity (autonomous operations, computational load, etc.).

-\subsection{Different types of communication payloads}
+\subsection{Different Types of Communication Payloads}